rokmohar/alexa-assistant/readme.md

 NOTE: I have granted Paul Hibbert the rights to link to the Cloudformation for the purposes of his installation videos

-# Upgrade instructions
+# Upgrading from version 1 of the skill

-If you already have a previous version of the skill installed then please read the upgrade instructions here:-
+If you already have the original version of the skill which was installed manuallly WITHOUT using Cloudformation then please read the upgrade instructions here:-

 [Upgrade Instructions](https://github.com/tartanguru/alexa-assistant-instructions/blob/master/upgrade.md)